Larshoifodt/SpendReport/powerapps-and-override-flow.md

 This ensures that analysts and approvers always have a clear, singular override record per supplier.

-As shown below: "This org.number already exists"
+As shown in norwegian below: "This org.number already exists, and can be overwritten"
 ![ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/908b7e80-c37b-4e90-bd61-69f4472420d0)